jdidion/jd-test-repo/docs/DEVELOPING.md

 * Do not push to [someone else’s branch](#git-branches) without first getting their approval; this includes committing suggestions in a PR review.
 It is always acceptable to branch off and make a PR into someone else's branch.
 * The person who opens and owns a PR is the only person who may merge the PR (once all checks are passed); anyone else should ask the PR owner for permission before merging the PR.
 * Use `rebase` rather than `merge`, to maintain a clean, linear history.
+Learning to use [`--update-refs`](https://andrewlock.net/working-with-stacked-branches-in-git-is-easier-with-update-refs/) can make this much easier.
 * If you’re moving/renaming a source file, use `git mv` to make sure git tracks it properly.
 * Be careful and purposeful about what you commit to the repository.
-Do not commit IDE specific files, or your own personal test files and notes.
-Use `.gitignore` to avoid commiting local-only files (although please use `~/.gitignore` for any files specific your personal development process).
+Do not commit IDE-specific files, or your own personal test files and notes.
+Use `.gitignore` to avoid commiting local-only files (although please use `~/.gitignore` for any files specific to your personal development process).
 Any test data larger than a few kb should, not be committed to the repository; instead, generate it dynamically or pull it from an object store (e.g., AWS S3) during setup of your integration tests.

 ## Development lifecycle